What is Amazon Advertising?

 Gone are the days where an individual can casually sell products on Amazon as a side gig without having to invest too much time or money into understanding how everything works.

 Being an Amazon seller takes time and commitment to keep up with the latest trends and capabilities.
 There’s still tons of opportunity, but it takes more investment as Amazon matures as both a marketplace and an advertising platform.
 Let’s look at some of the recent developments in the Amazon Advertising space and what that means for you as a seller.
+If you haven’t yet, check out Helium 10’s Amazon PPC management software to help you with all your Amazon advertising needs!

 Why did my Amazon Advertising portal change?